JBZoo/Cli/README.md

 # Run all tests and check code style
 make test-all

-# Create your pull request and check all tests on GithubActions page
+# Create your pull request and check all tests on GitHub Actions page
 ```